-Counties and municipalities may exercise their home rule authority to impose a fee upon a utility for the grant of a franchise and the privilege of the utility using the local government's rights-ofway to conduct the utility's business.
+Counties and municipalities may exercise their home rule authority to impose a fee upon a utility for the grant of a franchise and the privilege of the utility using the local government's rights-of-way to conduct the utility's business.
 Franchise fees are typically levied through a franchise agreement negotiated between the local government and the utility provider.
 Indian River County receives franchise revenue from electric, water, sewer, garbage, and cable television franchises.

-Table 6.1 shows that franchise fee revenue represented 3.77% of all funds collected by Indian River County in FY 2016/17.
-Figure 6.9 shows that since FY 2011/12 franchise fee revenue collected by Indian River County increased 5.92% and for the most recent four years fluctuated.
+Indian River County in FY 20156/167.
+Figure 6.9 shows that over the last six fiscal years since FY

+2011/12 franchise fee revenue collected by Indian River County increased 6.225.92% and for the most recent four years fluctuated.